 You can add some extra spinach or substitute kale for the broccoli in this smoothie.

 Yes, broccoli smoothies are really good for you!
-Broccoli contains a lot of protein, fiber and Vitamin C. In addition this smoothie contains numerous vitamins from the fruit and spinach.
+Broccoli contains a lot of protein, fiber and Vitamin C. In addition, broccoli smoothies contain numerous vitamins from the fruit and spinach.

 I prefer to make this smoothie right before I'm ready to drink it, but you can make it the day before and store it in a glass container in the fridge.
 Give the jar a a good shake before drinking.